MaastrichtUniversity/docker-common/README.md

 # Docker-common

-Running elk on docker-health
+Common containers for the RIT development environment.
+These containers are shared amongst ``docker-compose`` projects from:
+* docker-dev

+**Note:** Please note that the ``proxy`` container is required to access services from other compose-projects by ``VIRTUAL_HOST`` address.

 ## Requirements

-### Runtime
+### Runtime configuration
-* To prevent this [runtime issue](https://github.com/docker-library/elasticsearch/issues/111), increase maximum memory on the docker-host machine:
+To prevent this [runtime issue](https://github.com/docker-library/elasticsearch/issues/111), increase maximum memory on the docker-host machine:
 ```
 sudo sysctl -w vm.max_map_count=262144
 ```